-Chinese netizens are most likely to search for information on a product on social Medias where Opinion Leaders or other customers may have express their opinion on a product.
-They post feedbacks, reviews, advices on the product they bought.
-Out of 100 Chinese people 54 said they would buy a brand’s product if they saw a friend or relative ‘like’ or ‘follow’ the brand on social networks.
+Chinese netizens are most likely to search for information on a product on social Media where Opinion Leaders or other customers may have to express their opinion on a product.
+They post feedback, reviews, advice on the product they bought.
+Out of 100 Chinese people, 54 said they would buy a brand’s product if they saw a friend or relative ‘like’ or ‘follow’ the brand on social networks.

-Every countries in the world are having different expectations on product, while French people will look for tanning products or anti-aging, Chinese women will desperately try to get a whiter skin.
-You can’t sell the same type of product to the whole world, especially for Cosmetics product.
+Every country in the world are having different expectations on products, while French people will look for tanning products or anti-aging, Chinese women will desperately try to get whiter skin.
+You can’t sell the same type of product to the whole world, especially for Cosmetics products.

 You need to adapt your message to your customer.
-While this is no news for marketers, it is paramount to remember one thing : Chinese post 80 and 90 have taken over the cosmetics market and their expectation are very different causing a major change at a very fast pace.
+While this is no news for marketers, it is paramount to remember one thing: Chinese post 80 and 90 have taken over the cosmetics market and their expectations are very different causing a major change at a very fast pace.

 You need to have an articulate digital marketing strategy to circumvent the problem and adapt your products and your brand to this market